philipstaffordwood/tilkynna/doc/report_generation.md

   - **FAILED**: to check if an retry might be needed, and move report request to PENDING again
   - **STARTED**: to check if there are any long running reports

-- The schedule's for above monitors can be configured in your application.yaml (or equivalent values file when using the helm chart.).
+- The schedule's for above monitors can be configured in your application.yaml

   ```yaml
   tilkynna: